-WHY HISTORY ?
+WHY HISTORY?

-- 1 Useful for promoting strong writing skills, expanding one's vocabulary and evaluating interpretations - Heighten your skills in organising, selecting and prioritizing information by order of importance or by category - 3 Learn to construct opinions effectively by employing evidence and discussing conflicting arguments
+- Useful for promoting strong writing skills, expanding one's vocabulary and evaluating interpretations - Heighten your skills in organising, selecting and prioritizing information by order of importance or by category - Learn to construct opinions effectively by employing evidence and discussing conflicting arguments

-For clarifications please see the Head of Faculty, Mr. G. Michael
+Mr. G. Michael

-Pearson Edexcel International GCSE in History (4HI1) An important foundation for writing and thinking skills whilst learning more about the workings of the world.
+An important foundation for writing and thinking skills whilst learning more about the workings of the world.